-• Work with print jobs: You can work with print jobs on the JES spool.
-Plus, you can see more information about print jobs that Infoprint Server or PSF V4R4 and later has processed.
+Work with print jobs

+You can work with print jobs on the JES spool, including Time Sharing Option (TSO) output jobs.
+Plus, you can see more information about print jobs that Infoprint Server or PSF processed.
 For example, you can see whether a print job completed successfully and where it printed - even if the print job is no longer on the JES spool.